garciart/network-automation/exercises/README.md

 - Message Mnemonic - ```CONFIG_I```
 - Description - ```Configured from console by console```

-However, sometimes these messages cause a new prompt, as shown above.
+However, ```logging synchronous``` is enabled by default, which means that these messages will not suddenly appear in the middle of a command.
+Instead, console messages will end with a new prompt, as shown above.
 When configuring a device using Python, this may cause the Pexpect cursor to stop at the wrong prompt, and look for a search string in the wrong place.

 There are several ways to solve this problem: